-33.1.
-In order to make a claim under the industry arrangements set out at paragraph 32.1.1 above, you must write to the relevant Train Company within 28 days of completing the relevant journey unless informed otherwise by the relevant Train Company.
-You will need to state the timetabled departure time of the train or trains you intended to use for your journey and provide a Ticket or other authority to travel which was valid for that journey.
-A Train Company will allow you to retain a Ticket after use for this purpose.
+In order to make a claim under the industry arrangements set out at paragraph 32.1.1 above, you must submit your claim to the Train Company within 28 days of completing the journey (unless that deadline is extended by the Train Company).

+You will need to state the scheduled departure time of the train or trains you intended to use for your journey and provide a Ticket or Tickets or other authority to travel which was valid for that whole journey.
+A Train Company will allow you to retain any Tickets after use for this purpose.
+Compensation is based on the delay in your arrival time at the destination station, as compared to the arrival time stated in the Published Timetable of the Day.

-INFORMATION: Links to each Train Company's Passenger's Charter can be found on the National Rail Enquiries website at www.nationalrail.co.uk/tickets; Train Companies also publish their Passenger's Charters on their websites and will display information at stations.
+INFORMATION: Links to each Train Company's Passenger's Charter can be found on the National Rail Enquiries website at www.nationalrail.co.uk/passengers-charter; Train Companies also publish their Passenger's Charters on their websites and will display information at stations.

-- 33.2.
+- If you have a claim or a complaint about your journey, the Train Company you contact will help you either by dealing with the matter itself or by passing it on to the relevant Train Company, Rail Service Provider or other third party(s) or person(s) providing the goods or services in question.
 Claims will be considered without undue delay and any compensation due will be paid within 14 days of your claim being agreed by the Train Company.
-Our target is to process all claims within one month of receipt. - 33.3.
-Although the amount of compensation offered varies by Train Company, if you arrive 60 minutes or later at your destination station, you will, as a minimum, be entitled to compensation in accordance with the table below:
+The target is to process all claims within one month of receipt. - Although the amount of compensation offered varies by Train Company, if you arrive 60 minutes or later at your destination station, you will, as a minimum, be entitled to compensation in accordance with the table below:

-Method of payment Method of refund Single Ticket, or Return Ticket with delay on both the outward and return journey 50% of the price paid Return Ticket with delay on outward or return journey 50% of the price paid for the relevant portion of the journey Season Ticket The discount or compensation arrangements in the relevant Train Company's Passenger's Charter apply
+Ticket held Amount payable Single Ticket, or Return Ticket with delay on both the outward and return 50% of the price paid journey Return Ticket with delay on outward or return journey 50% of the price paid for the relevant portion of the journey Season Ticket The discount or compensation arrangements in the relevant Train Company's Passenger's Charter apply